ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
   Where you can add languages to your app.
-See [Adding One or More Languages](/developers/user-guide/product-guide/advanced-features/multi-language-apps/adding-one-or-more-languages)
+See <a href="/developers/user-guide/product-guide/advanced-features/multi-language-apps/adding-one-or-more-languages">Adding One or More Languages</a>

 </td>
 </tr>